Jessie Lu

 Email me at jl6001[at]columbia[dot]edu.
 You can access my CV here.

-Biodiversity Loss and Beef Production in Southern Africa
+Fenced In: Biodiversity Loss, Land Degradation, and Beef Production in Southern Africa

 Physical and Mental Health Benefits from Urban Parks (with Abigail Dow and Graeme Peterson)